artyomtugaryov/dobblenet/docs/train_detector.md

 mkdir training
 ```

-Ater successfully build you can find `darknet` binary file in the root of the darknet repository
+After successful build, you can find `darknet` binary file in the root of the
+darknet repository

-We will process transfer learning, so we need to download pre-trained weights of the YoloV4
+As we are going to perform transfer learning, we need to download the weights
+of the pre-trained YoloV4

 ```sh
 wget https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.conv.137
 ```

-The Darknet provides posibility to train different neural networks, but we need to create configuration for YoloV4 tolopogy.
-The configuration file is already in the Dobblenet folder and you can use it to start training:
+The Darknet provides the opportunity to train different neural networks.
+We need
+to create configuration for YoloV4 topology.
+Its configuration file is already
+in the Dobblenet folder, and you can use it right away to start training:

 ```sh
 ./darknet detector train data/obj.data ../configs/dobblenet.darknet.cfg yolov4.conv.137 -dont_show -map | tee training.log
 ```

 Training logs will be saved to `training.log` file.
-The first output looks like the following:
+Here is what the first output should look like:

 ```
 CUDA-version: 11000 (11060), cuDNN: 8.0.4, GPU count: 1